heyinwong/Character-Echoes/README.md

 - "Hamlet, what do you think about fate?"
 - "Juliet, would you still love Romeo in today's world?"
 - "Talk to a custom character from my own novel."

 ---

-## Vision

-This project proves the idea that **literary or historical character simulations** can be valuable tools for:

-- Language learning and literary appreciation
-- Interactive storytelling and writing aids
-- Historical education and teaching
-- Role-playing games and immersive experiences

-The goal is to extend this approach beyond Shakespeare to other famous works, mythologies, or even user-generated worlds.

----